Women's rugby league Ashes

 The Ashes series, similar to the cricket series of the same name, was intended to be a test series between Australia and England women's national rugby league football teams.
 The women's Ashes was announced in 2023 alongside the revival of the men's tournament, with the inaugural tournament planned for 2025 alongside the men's.

-The original men's series between Australia and Great Britain was contested 39 times between 1908 and 2003.
+The original men's series between Australia and Great Britain/England was contested 40 times between 1908 and 2025.
 The Great Britain women's team toured Australia twice; in 1996 and 2002.

 History

 Origins

 The original men's Ashes series was a best-of-three series of test matches between Australia and Great Britain national rugby league football teams.
 It had been contested 39 times from 1908 until 2003 largely with hosting rights alternating between the two countries.

 Towards the end of this period, two women's test series took place between Australia and Great Britain, however it is unclear if these were referred to as The Ashes at the time.
 Both of these took place in Australia, the first taking place during the 1996 Great Britain Women's Rugby League Tour of Australia which saw Great Britain take a 2–1 test series victory over Australia.
 A similar tour was repeated in 2002, this time seeing Australia take 2–1 victory.
 In 2024, the 1996 Great Britain team were inducted in the Rugby Football League Hall of Fame.